cldf-datasets/gramadapt/rationale/OS7.md

+- *Fewer than 50 persons*
+- *From 50 to 99 persons*
+- *From 100 to 199 persons*
+- *From 200 to 399 persons*
+- *From 400 to 1,000 persons*
+- *More than 1,000 persons in the absence of indigenous urban aggregations*
+- *One or more indigenous towns of more than 5,000 inhabitants but none of more than 50,000*

 **Goal**

 Answers to this question will help to better characterise the large-scale demographic data collected at the beginning of the questionnaire.